gh-xd/gh-xd.github.io/_pages/about.md

   - /about.html
 ---

 I gained my bachelor degree in mechanical engineering in 2010 and my first M.Sc. degree in mechanical engineering with specialization of logistics, in Tongji-University in 2013.
 I worked as junior project manager in pilot hall at SAIC Volkswagen between 2013 and 2015.
-Since 2015, I have been studying technology management in University of Stuttgart and gained my second M.Sc. degree.
-From 2019 to 2022, I worked as researcher in  IAT of University of Stuttgart and in the team Digital Engineering at Fraunhofer IAO.
+Since 2015, I have been studying technology management in University of Stuttgart and gained my second M.Sc. degree in 2019.
+From 2019/11 to 2022/04, I worked as academic staff in the IAT of University of Stuttgart at Digital Engineering team of Fraunhofer IAO.

 ---